mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - The request parameters
 - The response elements returned by the AWS Cloud service

-Validated log files are invaluable in security and forensic investigations
+Validated log files are invaluable in security and forensic investigations.

+Key words:

+- Audit log

 ### Software Architecture Best Practices